Stripe Webhooks: Complete Guide with Event Examples

 Workflow automation for customer notifications:

-This hybrid approach reduces development time while maintaining flexibility for complex requirements.
+This hybrid approach saves development time while keeping your options open for complex needs.

 Production Deployment Checklist

-Before deploying Stripe webhooks to production, verify these critical items:
+Before deploying Stripe webhooks to production, check these items:

 Security